 - What is the production quantity?
 As we indicated above, field assembly is ideal for low-volume production.
-Conversely, molded assembly is better for high-volume production.
+Conversely, cable overmolding is better for high-volume production.

 - Do you need process flexibility?
 If there’s the potential of revisiting the design and prototypes, field assembly lends itself much better to this flexibility.

-- Known requirements: Factors such as durability, materials and use cases should all factor into assembly choice.
-For instance, medical and solar applications are better suited for molded assembly.
+- Known requirements: Factors such as durability, materials, and use cases should all factor into assembly choice.
+For instance, medical and solar applications are better suited for overmolded cables.
 Audio/video and high power/voltage end uses are better suited for field assembly.
 Seal strength should also be considered.
-Stronger seals can better endure water and dust, and are synonymous with molded assembly.
+Stronger seals can better endure water and dust and are synonymous with molded assembly.

-- Prototyping speed: If you want to use field assembly, it’s better to create a prototype faster than working with molded assembly.
+- Prototyping speed: If you want to use field assembly, it’s better to create a prototype faster than working with an overmolded cable assembly.

 Factors to Consider

-There are five main factors that need to be considered when deciding between molded and field assembly cable:
+There are five main factors that need to be considered when deciding between overmolded and field assembly cable:

 - Run length: As we discussed, field assembly is better for low-volume production.
-Molded is better for high-volume production.
+Overmolded is better for high-volume production.

 - Durability: Generally, molded cable assembly tends to be stronger.
-Field cable assembly can be improved to enhance durability; however there are limitations.
+The field cable assembly can be improved to enhance durability; however, there are limitations.

 - Materials: Field cable assembly is usually comprised of metal or plastic parts.
 Molded assembly is generally crafted from more durable parts and has higher IP ratings.

-For more information on the difference between field assembly and molded cable assembly, contact us at Circuit Assembly today.
+For more information on the difference between field assembly and overmolded cable assembly, contact us at Circuit Assembly today.

 We’re ready to work with you, understand your application and recommend the best production method.